JackHeck/ENGM680/Model Card.md

 - Real-time industrial control or safety-critical decision systems
 - Financial, regulatory, or autonomous process decision-making
 - Use on unrelated datasets without appropriate preprocessing
-- Any other uses than stated in Primary use
+- Any other uses other than stated in Primary use

 ---